- Home /

-- Communication And Miscommunication– Sometimes couples and partners in relationship find they don’t feel they can say what they really want to express, and often feel they just are not being listened to.
+- Communication and Miscommunication– Sometimes couples and partners in relationships feel they can't say what they really want to express.

-- Lack Of Intimacy– Sex may be infrequent or not at all.
-There may be a lack of affection between them and the couple may have stopped reaching out with tenderness and love.
+- Lack of Intimacy– Sex may be infrequent or not at all.
+There may be a lack of affection between a couple and they may have stopped reaching out with tenderness and love.

-- Sexual Issues– These come is various guises and forms.
-By addressing intimacy and trust through relationship counselling, these sexual problems are often resolved and overcome leading to a deeper feeling of intimacy than either partner imagined to be possible.
+- Sexual Issues– These come in various guises and forms.
+By addressing intimacy and trust through relationship counselling, sexual problems are often resolved and overcome.
+This can lead to deeper feelings of intimacy than either partner imagined could be possible.

-- Personal Issues That Affect Both Partners– sometimes when one partner has problems like depression, addiction, grief, trauma, and other deep-seated issues, it can affect both partners and affect the relationship.
+- Personal Issues that Affect Both Partners– sometimes when one partner has problems such as depression, addiction, grief, trauma, and other deep-seated issues, it can affect both partners and the relationship.
 It is possible for these issues to be healed within the relationship

-- Love each other but not “in love anymore”.
-The relationship has lost its spark-, they may take each other for granted and be feeling bored with the relationship– After many years together couples can feel like they are just friends rather than intimate partners, they may be feeling stuck or even lonely.
+- Love each other but not "in love anymore".
+The relationship has lost its spark.
+A couple may take each other for granted and feel bored with the relationship– After many years together couples can feel like they are just friends rather than intimate partners.
+They may be feeling stuck or even lonely.